 The goal of the Apostle Paul was for believers to be “filled with love that comes from a pure heart, a clear conscience, and genuine faith.”
 If your fellowship is filled with this kind of gentle instruction, then thank the Lord for his many blessings.
 But, if your fellowship is filled with “foolish, ignorant arguments that only start fights,” that is not what God wants.
 If you cannot “gently instruct those who oppose the truth,” then maybe it’s time to “have nothing more to Continue reading The goal of our instruction is love from a pure heart

-This has been a very divisive subject for many years because men have bent and twisted the scriptures to support their personal doctrines.
+The rapture versus the tribulation has been a very divisive subject for many years because men have bent and twisted the scriptures to support their personal doctrines.
 I do not want to bend or twist them any way so I am going to quote passages and leave the teaching to Jesus Christ and the Holy Spirit.
 I am writing these things to warn you about those who want to lead you astray.
-But you have received the Holy Spirit, and he lives within you, so Continue reading 7 reasons the church will not go through the tribulation
+But you have received the Holy Spirit, and he Continue reading 7 reasons the church will not go through the tribulation